bhsd-harry/wikiparser-node/README.md

 # WikiLint

-This is a minimal version of [WikiParser-Node](https://www.npmjs.com/package/wikiparser-node) customized for [eslint-plugin-wikitext](https://www.npmjs.com/package/eslint-plugin-wikitext).
+This is a minimal version of [WikiParser-Node](https://www.npmjs.com/package/wikiparser-node).
+The [WikiParser Language Server](https://marketplace.visualstudio.com/items?itemName=Bhsd.vscode-extension-wikiparser) VSCode extension is written based on this package.

 You can also directly lint Wikitext articles in the command line using this package: